 FAQs

-Signs of rot, shriveling, sprouts longer than a few inches, soft/mushy spots or a strong off-odor mean potatoes have spoiled and should be discarded.
+Signs of rot, shriveling, sprouts longer than a few inches, soft/mushy spots, or a strong off-odor mean potatoes have spoiled and should be discarded.

 Yes, as long as the sprouts are relatively short (under 1 inch), you can just remove them with a vegetable peeler or knife.
 Longer sprouts and any green areas should be cut away before eating.